Finn-3-6-0/GuessThatPhrase/README.md

 ## 🎯 Project Overview
 This game challenges players to guess popular phrases, idioms, or sayings based on combinations of emojis.
 For example, with a picture of 🐱, 🐶, 🌧️ it would hint at the phrase **"raining cats and dogs."**
-This project includes three game modes: easy, hard and a bonus spanish level.
+This project includes three game modes: Easy, Hard and a bonus Spanish level.
-Alongside intuitave sign up and login processes paired with email functionality so users can notify admins about account troubles.
+Alongside intuitive sign-up and login processes paired with email functionality so users can notify admins about account issues.

 ---